maelou363/house_wars/README.md

 #### Design Features

-House wars was design with loads of UI in mnid.
+House wars was design with loads of UI in mind.
 Every section of the application was design to create a smooth user experience.
  * The header contains a simple logo at the top in the center of the page which also acts as the navigation when clicked will take you back to the homepage.
 There really is only one other page FAQ and I made the decision to omit a navigation bar in this design.
 And instead have a CTA to the FAQ straight below the calculator should a new user enter the application and have additional questions before using.
 This CTA conveniently is shown on all screen sizes when loading application which fits with our design goals of a one-stop-shop without scrolling.
  * The footer also contain social media icons along with terms/conditions page and FAQ page as well to have another option for navigation of the site.

+ ## Home

 #### Future Features: